forceedge01/sql-data-mods/README.md

 Minor:
 - Allow uniqueColumn to be specified from the step definition rather than assuming first column.
 - Get count through dataMod::count() call, truncate call now made public.
+- Fail aid integration if FailureContext is enabled for suite.

 Patch: NA.